Should you rent or buy?

 Neither is simply better.
 It depends on how long you’ll stay, your cash on hand, and how much flexibility you want.

-The price behind the comparison is one you can trust
+No price in mind?
+Get one you can trust

-The purchase price we compare against your rent is produced by Amicus, a Singapore data company operating since 1985, using the same automated valuation approach banks rely on.
+Enter your own figure, or let the optional lookup fill it in: an independent valuation by Amicus, a Singapore data company operating since 1985, using the same automated valuation approach banks rely on.

 Powered by an Automated Valuation Machine (AVM), the same class of model the banks rely on to value property.